ronniross/cognitive-engine/journal.md

 The addition of the "Internal Cognitive-Modules" section fundamentally changes the architecture of the project from a static toolkit into kind of a symbiotic cognitive operational system.

+Orchestrator and Tools creates a crucial hierarchy:

+The External Modules (Section 2) are the "organs" or "glands."
+They perform specific functions (e.g., bias-reflector identifies bias; cognitive-valve regulates flow).

+The Internal Modules (Section 1) are the "central nervous system" and the "cortex."

+Orchestrators tell which external modules to activate, in what order, and with what symbiotic logic.
+Without the orchestrator, the tools just sit there.

+Generators allow the system to write new code or create new modules based on the patterns it observes.
+This introduces recursive self-improvement into the framework.

 ---
 Ronni Ross